Sharp error estimates on a stochastic structure-preserving scheme in computing effective diffusivity of 3D chaotic flows: Numerical Examples

-We first investigate convection-enhanced diffusion phenomenon in the classical ABC flow with our symplectic stochastic integrators.
+We first consider the classical ABC flow with our symplectic stochastic integrators.
 The ABC flow is a three-dimensional incompressible velocity field which is an exact solution to the Euler's equation.
 It is notable as a simple example of a fluid flow that can have chaotic trajectories.
-The particle is transported by the velocity field $(A\sin(r)+C\cos(q),B\sin(p)+A\cos(r),C\sin(q)+B\cos(p))$ and perturbed by an additive noise.
+The particle is transported by the velocity field $v=(A\sin(x_3)+C\cos(x_2),B\sin(x_1)+A\cos(x_3),C\sin(x_2)+B\cos(x_1))$ and perturbed by an additive noise.
 The associated passive tracer model reads

-where $dW_{i}$ are independent Brownian motions.
+where $W_{i}$ are independent Brownian motions.
 In Fig.\ref{fig:eg7f1}, we show the relation between $D^E_{11}$ and $D_0$.
 Recall that the parameter $D_0=\sigma^2/2$.
-By setting $A=B=C=1$, we recover the same phenomenon as the Fig.2 in \cite{Biferale:95}, for $D_0\in[10^{-3},10^{-1}]$ and can extend to $D_0\in[10^{-5},10^{-4}]$ ; see Fig.\ref{fig:eg7f1}.
-At the same time, we can see that the Euler method failed when $D_0$ is small, which is also confirmed in \cite{WangXinZhang:18}.
-The Fig.\ref{fig:eg7f1} shows that the $D^E_{11}$ of the ABC flow obtained by our symplectic method corresponds to upper-bound of \eqref{eqn:maximaldiffusion}, i.e. the maximal enhancement, $D^E_{11}\sim \mathcal{O}(1/D_0)$.
+By setting $A=B=C=1$, we recover the same phenomenon as the Fig.2 in \cite{Biferale:95}, for $D_0\in[10^{-3},10^{-1}]$ and can extend to $D_0\in[10^{-5},10^{-4}]$ ; see Fig.\ref{fig:eg7f1}. { As a comparison to our stochastic structure-preserving scheme, we directly apply the Euler-Maruyama scheme (also called the Euler scheme) to solve the SDE \eqref{eqn:ABCflow}.
+We can see that the Euler scheme failed {to recover it} when $D_0$ is small.
+The evidence for the failure of the Euler scheme when $D_0$ is small can be also found in \cite{WangXinZhang:18}. } The Fig.\ref{fig:eg7f1} shows that the $D^E_{11}$ of the ABC flow obtained by our symplectic method corresponds to upper-bound of Eq.\eqref{eqn:maximaldiffusion}, i.e. the maximal enhancement, $D^E_{11}\sim \mathcal{O}(1/D_0)$.
 This maximal enhancement phenomenon may be attributed to the ballistic orbits of the ABC flow, which was discussed in \cite{mcmillen2016ballistic,xin2016periodic}.